Trump returns to New York to face historic criminal charges

 “We are fire-rescue.
 We are prepared and don’t like to wait for things to happen,” said Solensten, who took a vacation day to show support for Trump.
 “He needs morale just like everyone else needs morale.
 He’s done more for this country than any 10 presidents combined.”

-Trump’s former U.N.
-Ambassador, Nikki Haley, was campaigning near the U.S.-Mexico border and suggested that coverage of the former president’s indictment was distracting from other key issues such as immigration.
-But she also said, “You’ve got a liberal prosecutor that’s doing political revenge against a former president.”

-“We’re dealing with a lot of political drama that’s unnecessary because you’ve got political, vengeful people out there,” Haley told Fox News Channel.

 Weissert reported from Washington, Spencer from West Palm Beach, Fla.
-Associated Press writers Bobby Caina Calvan, David Bauder and Julie Walker in New York and Eric Tucker in Washington contributed to this report.
+Associated Press writers Bobby Caina Calvan, Jennifer Peltz, David Bauder and Julie Walker in New York and Lisa Mascaro and Eric Tucker in Washington contributed to this report.

 Credit: AP